Employment law: why is taking notes so important?

 - They can be very, very long in page count compared to notes (especially within a limited page bundle) and adds to everyone’s reading time

-- As with above, not only can they take time to read, they can be incredibly painful, embarrassing and boring to read
+- As with above, not only can they take time to read, they can be incredibly painful, embarrassing and boring to read, particularly for those involved in the conversation

 - Sometimes it’s difficult to see the main points of discussion at the meeting for anyone else reading